 Now that you know WHAT you are working on (step 4), decide WHEN to do what.
 If you have the entire day at your disposal, go as you like.
 If you have lab duties in the morning, schedule your afternoon.
 If you have to teach in the afternoon, schedule the time before and afterwards.

 One strategy that works best for most scientists I have worked with is the following: Start with the most important, most difficult, or most challenging task in the morning.
 Then work your way down to the less important ones.
 Your confidence and energy is always higher in the morning, and knowing that you have completed the most tricky stuff early on is super motivating.

 Apart from that, batching together smaller tasks, e.g. e-mail correspondence, is a good strategy.
 That way, you don’t spend 5 min answering one e-mail here, and 10 min answering another there, but instead you reserve 30 min. e.g. after lunch to work through all your e-mails.
 For a nice example of using batching, see also Ciara Feely on How I Plan My Day as a PhD Student.

 Planning your day can make a huge difference to how you work on your PhD, and your overall performance.
 By planning your day, you become much more conscious of what your important activities are, and you’ll also be much more intentional with how you invest your time.
 If you set your agenda in the morning, you are also less likely to say ‘yes’ to irrelevant side-activities or distractions that come your way.
 Try it out – you’ll be amazed!

-If you want to hear more about how to complete your PhD in a smoother and less stressful way, join our free live webinar ‘The 4 secrets to a successful PhD’.
+If you want to hear more about how to complete your PhD in a smoother and less stressful way, join our free live webinar for PhD candidates.

 - Free worksheet “My PhD workday”